US Embassy in China asks State Department to let diplomats leave over Covid restrictions - KESQ

 “What the US wants is when you are preparing for a happy occasion, it is purposely making chaos,” a Chinese analyst was cited as saying.

-The last time US diplomats were requested to leave in China due to Covid was during the initial outbreak in Wuhan, when the State Department issued an “ordered departure” to diplomats and their families.
+The last time US diplomats left China due to Covid was during the initial outbreak in Wuhan, when the State Department issued an “ordered departure” to diplomats and their families.

 The new US Ambassador to China, Nicholas Burns, was sworn in on Tuesday.
 He is expected to take up the post in the coming months, but his arrival could be delayed due to the recent Covid outbreak, the diplomatic source told CNN.